 - 1. A classroom management plan for creating a positive learning environment - 2.
 A field experience packet which relates to your field experiences and compares what you observe to what you are learning in the classroom. - 3.
-A Planning Packet focusing on using TEKS and Blooms to develop appropriate objectives and assessments along with the plan for accomplishing these effectively.
-This includes an introduction to Lesson Planning. - 4.
 Class Participation

 Following is a brief overview of each major assessment area.
 Detailed information about each assignment can be found on Blackboard.